wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 ## What we did

 Now, we have a chat in slideshow that can "see" our current image!
-Try making it some questions like "what do you see?" to test it.
+Try asking it some questions like "what do you see?" to test it.

 ## What's Next